-The instructor will be provided all the necessary tools to conduct comprehensive Alzheimer's and Dementia Training.
-The seminar not only covers key aspects of dementia but also elopement, driving concerns, abuse and neglect.
+The instructor will be provided with all the necessary tools to conduct comprehensive Alzheimer's and Dementia Training.
+The seminar not only covers key aspects of dementia but also elopement, driving concerns, abuse, and neglect.

-The NCCDP provides county wide First Responder training.
-Contact the NCCDP about rates for a training in your state.
+The NCCDP provides county-wide First Responder training.
+Contact the NCCDP about rates for training in your state.

 CFRDT Certified First Responder Dementia Trainer: The Train the Trainer class is recommended for First Responder Trainers for Law Enforcement, EMT, Fire Fighter, Security, and other aspects related to First Responders.

 This seminar includes a PowerPoint disk, overhead copies, a master handout notebook, DVD and textbooks, evaluations, tests, and certification upon completion of the class as a CFRDT Certified First Responder Dementia Trainer.

 The CFRDT application is to be completed after the First Responder Trainer has completed the NCCDP First Responder Alzheimer's Disease and Dementia Seminar by an approved NCCDP First Responder Trainer.